Code Companion¶

 Now, we define the inference algorithm.
 There are a two steps:

 - First, we need to define our MCMC "kernel" -- all this means is, how are the iterations of the MCMC algorithm defined.
 For us, we will use NUTS, but Pyro also allows for sampling with RWMH and vanilla HMC.
+We use 1000 warmup samples and 1000 draws from the posterior, though in many cases, a smaller number will suffice, as NUTS is very efficient.

 - Second, we use the kernel to define an MCMC object, which we then use to run MCMC.